1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Losses

-If calculated based on the average Bunny price shortly before the attack, PancakeBunny's loss was roughly $150 million (697246Bunny~$105M + 114631BNB~$45M).
+If calculated at prices at the time of the incident, PancakeBunny's loss was about $200 million.
-Bunny token plummeted to almost 0 (the price was ~$150 before attack, it increased up to ~$240 for a short time right after, then it fell within minutes after).
-Later that day it recovered about 5% of its value.
+BUNNY token lost almost 95% of its value (the average price was around $150 before the attack, it raised up to $240 for a short time after, then fell to almost 0 within minutes and, hours later, recovered about 5% of the average price).
-To compensate losses of Bunny holders the Team declared creating a compensation pool as well as a new token - polyBunny, for Polygon PancakeBunny, was announced (was initially planned to be done several months later).
-Another flash loan attack happenned on July 17, 2021 causing losses again, polyBunny price fell.

 ## Timeline

+The timeline of the incident with more details is provided on [the PancakeBunny Medium blog](https://pancakebunny.medium.com/hello-bunny-fam-a7bf0c7a07ba)
-May 19, 2021
+**May 19, 2021**
-10:31:25PM - 1BNB deposited on the USDT/BNB Flip Vault to stage the attack
+- **10:31 PM:** 1BNB deposited on the USDT/BNB Flip Vault to stage the attack
-¹10:34:28PM - the time of the exploit transaction 10:36:00PM - the Bunny Team detected unusual increase of Bunny's price 10:45:10PM - 114631BNB were sent to this address (for being laundered):
+- **10:34 PM:** the time of the exploit transaction
+- **10:36 PM:** the Bunny Team detected unusual increase of Bunny's price
-0x158c244b62058330f2c328c720b072d8db2c612f
+- **10:45 PM:** 114631BNB were sent to this address: 0x158c244b62058330f2c328c720b072d8db2c612f
-11:18:10PM - the Flash Loan attack is officially confirmed, deposits/withdrawals to the Vault are paused (to prevent further attacks)
+- **11:18 PM:** the Flash Loan attack is officially confirmed, the Bunny Team paused deposits/withdrawals to the Vault to prevent further attacks
-11:59:55PM - 488071,8...Bunny were swapped for 9161,3...BNB from the same address as on 10:45
+- **11:59 PM:** 488071,8...Bunny were swapped for 9161,3...BNB from the same address as on 10:45

-May 21, 2021
+**May 21, 2021**
-06:30:00AM - withdrawal/deposit function is restored to the Vault
+- **06:30 AM:** the Team restored withdrawal/deposit function to the Vault

 ## Security Failure Causes

-²Calculating the amount of Bunny tokens to be issued was based on the proportion of BNB/USDT tokens in the pool.
-The availability of borrowing of huge amount of assets was crucial in this case (probably the variety mattered either).
+- According to the abovementioned SlowMist's report "the price calculation of WBNB-BUNNY LP is flawed, and the number of BUNNY minted by the BunnyMinterV2 contract depends on this flawed LP price calculation method" and "the final LP price was maliciously manipulated and increased by the attacker, which resulted in the BunnyMinterV2 contract eventually minting a large number of BUNNY tokens".
+To avoid this they recommend to use a credible delayed price feed oracle.
+- Provided a flash loan is borrowed and paid back in the same transaction, there is no limit to the amount of assets that can be borrowed.